Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

  - PPTLive -  View the powerpoint in teams meeting as attendee.
  - CallInfoCommon.participantId - The local participant Id
  - RemoteParticipant.endpointDetails - The details of all the endpoints for this remote participant such as the participant id
- - Teams Meeting Audio Conferencing - Expose the DialIn provisioned PSTN numbers of a Teams Meeting

 ### Fixes
  - Bug fixes and telemetry improvements